PowerDNS/pdns/pdns/recursordist/settings/docs-new-preamble-in.rst

       - forwarders: [192.168.178.3] # only default forwarder for 2nd catalog zone

 :program:`Recursor` will transfer the catalog zone from the authoritative server using IXFR (falling back to AXFR if needed) and add forwarding clauses for all members of the catalog zone.
-The forwarding paremeters will be taken from the default group entry (the one without a name) defined in the YAML settings.
+The forwarding parameters will be taken from the default group entry (the one without a name) defined in the YAML settings.
-For catalog zone members in a group, the forwarding parameters will be taken from the group entry with the correspoding name.
+For catalog zone members in a group, the forwarding parameters will be taken from the group entry with the corresponding name.

 The forwarding definitions will be written into a file ``$api_dir/catzone.$zonename``. :ref:`setting-yaml-webservice.api_dir` must be defined, the directory must exist and be writable by the :program:`Recursor` process.